eemgraham/World-Happiness-Index/README.md

 Promote judicial independence and accountability mechanisms.

 💰 Address Wealth Inequality and Economic Security
-What I found: Wealth is a strong driver of happiness.
+What I found:
+wealth is a strong driver of happiness.

 Policy response: